UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson04.rst

 pytest calls next() on the fixture, and it yields (returns) something (in this case an instance of the database), and then waits to call next again until after the test is done.

-This is really handy, as you don't need to store any of the variables anywhere to use them in the teardown.
+This is really handy, as you don't need to store any of the variables anywhere to use them in the tear down part.